Frequently Asked Questions

 Memberships & Sessions

-Basic Membership — $440/month includes four lessons per month plus access to the UMA Student Center.
-This is the core learning path for students building real horsemanship skills.
+Core Membership — $440/month includes four lessons per month plus full access to the HHSU online student network.
+This is the foundation of UMA — the path every student walks to build real horsemanship skills.

-Horse Lab — $880/month includes everything in Basic plus additional scheduled horse time at the ranch.
-Horse Lab is for students who are ready for deeper, more immersive involvement with the horses and the program — more hands-on time, more responsibility, more growth.
+Horse Lab — $880/month includes everything in Core plus up to 15 additional weekly hours of hands-on horse time at the ranch.
+Horse Lab is for students who are ready for deeper, more immersive involvement with the horses and the program — more time, more responsibility, more growth.

 Monica will recommend which path is right for you after your Introductory Session.

-Both Basic Membership and Horse Lab include four lessons per month.
+Both Core Membership and Horse Lab include four lessons per month.
+You can schedule those four sessions at whatever interval works for your week — weekly, every few days, or clustered closer together — as long as all four happen within the calendar month.
 Consistency is important — horses learn through repetition and so do students.
 Monica works with a small number of students intentionally so that each lesson is meaningful and each student gets real coaching attention.

 Yes — beach trail rides at Pismo Beach and the Oceano Dunes are part of the UMA experience, and they are something students genuinely look forward to.